-There are many organisations, support groups, books, videos and other resources to help you cope with mesothelioma and treatment.
+There are many resources available to help you cope with mesothelioma and its treatment.

 These organisations give you support through all stages of mesothelioma and its treatment.

 The British Lung Foundation gives information on all types of lung conditions.
 It runs support groups across the country.
 It produces a newsletter and other publications.
 And raises funds for research into lung disease.